OpenUDA/openuda-specifications/docs/OpenUDA-Canonical-Design-Principles.md

 - MUST NOT be overridden by extensions or custom data

 ### 5.2 Extensions
-Extensions are standardized optional fields defined outside the core UDT to support:
+Extensions are standardized optional fields defined outside the core UD to support:

 - country-specific requirements
 - industry-specific requirements